abrolon87/abrolon87.github.io/_posts/2020-07-04-understanding_how_omniauth_works.markdown

 <br>

-The way it works is we would register our application with a provider.
+Now let's talk about how to set it up and the way it works.
+We must first register our application with a provider.
 Facebook, Google, GitHub are all very common ones.
 I used GitHub in my Rails project.
 Then we obtain a client_id and a client_secret.
 It is encrypted in a way to be more secure so in may look like nonsense.
 We save this in a .env file and **immedietly add the .env file to .gitignore.
 Do forget to do this before pushing to Github!
 Treat this info as you would a password** The code in your .env file should look something like this:

 <br>